ankanmal/react-mastery/day10/assignment10.md

 ### Why do we have .postcssrc file?

 The 'postcssrc' is a configuration file for the postcss tool which the tailwind uses to convert the tailwind class css into normal css using javascript.
 Thats why we have to configure the postcssrc file to work with in sync with the tailwindcss.

+### In tailwind.config.js what does all the keys mean (content, theme, extend, plugins)?

+In tailwing config file each keys has a specific work to modify the default tailwind configuration.

+- Content :
+  It is the section where we configur ethe paths ot all ou HTML template, javascript files, typescript files or jsx/tsx files or any other source files that contains tailwind class names.
+- Theme :
+  The theme section is the place where we can define our projects color palette, type scale, fonts, breakpoints for media query, border radius values, and more which actually modify the default tailwind config.
+- Extend :
+  Extend is use when we want to keep the default values but want to add our values to the existing values, like adding new breakpoint for screen or adding a new theme.
+- Plugins :
+  It is used to extend tailwind with reusable third-party plugins, we can register a new styles for the Tailwind to inject into the our stylesheet using JavaScript instead of CSS.